apache/incubator-kie-kogito-examples/kogito-timer-quarkus/README.md

 in both cases replace `{version}` with actual Kogito version to be used (Job Service is available from 0.6.0)

-After starting Infinispan you should see a similar log as follows

 * After Starting Infinispan you should see a similar Log as follows

 <p align="center"><img src="docs/images/infinispanRunning.png"></p>